visual-essays/essays/examples/videos/baez-interview.md

-.ve-header "King in the Wilderness - Joan Baez interview"
+.ve-header "King in the Wilderness - Joan Baez interview" sticky

 # King in the Wilderness - Joan Baez interview